 Lo Graduate Fellowship for Excellence in Stem Cell Research

-The Lo Graduate Fellowship for Excellence in Stem Cell Research Selection Committee will choose two graduate students to receive this prestigious award in 2014.
+The Lo Graduate Fellowship for Excellence in Stem Cell Research Selection Committee has chosen two graduate students to receive this prestigious award in 2014.

 Each student will receive a one-year fellowship in the amount of $19,000.
 The program funding will begin on September 1, 2014.
 This Fellowship is made possible by a generous gift of endowment to the Yale Stem Cell Center from the K.S. & Feili Lo Foundation.